raigovilur/masters-thesis/Links/Literature.md

 # Papers

-I went with a very low filter for quality this time (previously I have only gathered links that are 100% relevant)

-https://dl.acm.org/doi/10.1145/3098822.3098842 - The QUIC Transport Protocol: Design and Internet-Scale Deployment
-https://dl.acm.org/doi/10.1109/CCGrid.2013.77 - Specialized file transfer service for large oil&gas datasets
-https://ieeexplore.ieee.org/document/6504202 - Characterizing throughput bottlenecks for secure GridFTP transfers
-https://ieeexplore.ieee.org/abstract/document/1226022 - A UDP-based file transfer protocol with flow control using fuzzy logic approach - Proposing a new algorithm
+I went with a very low filter for quality this time (previously I have only gathered links that are 100% relevant) https://dl.acm.org/doi/10.1145/3098822.3098842 - The QUIC Transport Protocol: Design and Internet-Scale Deployment  *Ok, if we using QUIC* https://dl.acm.org/doi/10.1109/CCGrid.2013.77 - Specialized file transfer service for large oil&gas datasets  - *if there is no code to test, no usage for us* https://ieeexplore.ieee.org/document/6504202 - Characterizing throughput bottlenecks -for secure GridFTP transfers - *they have interesting metrics, but not our case* https://ieeexplore.ieee.org/abstract/document/1226022 - A UDP-based file transfer protocol with flow control using fuzzy logic approach - *Maybe too old?
+Only if code exist, obscure protocol*
-https://dl.acm.org/doi/abs/10.1145/570738.570740 - Protocol called Pump Slowly, Fetch Quickly (PSFQ) is proposed that is suitable for wireless sensor networks.
+https://dl.acm.org/doi/abs/10.1145/570738.570740 - Protocol called Pump Slowly, Fetch Quickly (PSFQ) is proposed that is suitable for wireless sensor networks. *Only if code exists*
-http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.91.4419&rep=rep1&type=pdf – Phatpackets protocol to transfer data
-https://mspace.lib.umanitoba.ca/bitstream/handle/1993/20182/Huang_Efficient_bulk.pdf?sequence=1&isAllowed=y – Also describing Phatpackets protocol.
-https://ieeexplore.ieee.org/document/1137760 - describes a UDP based protocol and library for bulk data transfer over UDP reliably.
-NO GOOD FROM 2002 https://link.springer.com/book/10.1007/978-3-642-19786-4 - Communication Technologies for vehicles (collection of papers), from there - Secure Automotive On-Board Protocols: A Case of Over-the-Air Firmware Updates – theoretical protocol for secure transfer of critical firmware data.
-https://ieeexplore.ieee.org/abstract/document/9035479 - Secure video transmission framework for battery-powered video devices
-https://ieeexplore.ieee.org/abstract/document/8405710 - The Secure Vehicle-to-Vehicle and Vehicle-to-Group Communication Mechanisms in Smart City – Theoretical paper on secure communication in a smart city environment
-https://ieeexplore.ieee.org/abstract/document/8628416 - Multiple Access in Cellular V2X: Performance Analysis in Highly Congested Vehicular Networks https://tools.ietf.org/html/rfc998 - NETBLT: A Bulk Data Transfer Protocol
+http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.91.4419&rep=rep1&type=pdf – Phatpackets protocol to transfer data. *Maybe too old?
+Only if code exists* https://mspace.lib.umanitoba.ca/bitstream/handle/1993/20182/Huang_Efficient_bulk.pdf?sequence=1&isAllowed=y – Also describing Phatpackets protocol. *Yes, but how much it is used* https://ieeexplore.ieee.org/document/1137760 - describes a UDP based protocol and library for bulk data transfer over UDP reliably. *ONLY IF CODE EXISTS + OLD* https://link.springer.com/book/10.1007/978-3-642-19786-4 - Communication Technologies for vehicles (collection of papers), from there - Secure Automotive On-Board Protocols: A Case of Over-the-Air Firmware Updates – theoretical protocol for secure transfer of critical firmware data.  *Nice, but that is a lot of material you need to process + kinda old* https://ieeexplore.ieee.org/abstract/document/9035479 - Secure video transmission framework for battery-powered video devices  *I like this, ANDREW LOOK HERE, PLEASE* https://ieeexplore.ieee.org/abstract/document/8405710 - The Secure Vehicle-to-Vehicle and Vehicle-to-Group Communication Mechanisms in Smart City – Theoretical paper on secure communication in a smart city environment  *It is V2V, not our specific case* https://ieeexplore.ieee.org/abstract/document/8628416 - Multiple Access in Cellular V2X: Performance Analysis in Highly Congested Vehicular Networks *I like this, ANDREW LOOK HERE, PLEASE* https://tools.ietf.org/html/rfc998 - NETBLT: A Bulk Data Transfer Protocol *Only if code exists + IS IT EXTRA OLD*
-https://secvi.inet.haw-hamburg.de/wp-content/uploads/2020/12/mhlsd-dsivi-20.pdf - Demo: A Security Infrastructure for VehicularInformation Using SDN, Intrusion Detection, and aDefense Center in the Cloud
-https://www.hindawi.com/journals/tswj/2014/712826/ - Big Data: Survey, Technologies, Opportunities, and Challenges
-https://www.sciencedirect.com/science/article/pii/S0165027009001575 - Large-scale electrophysiology: Acquisition, compression, encryption, and storage of big data
+https://secvi.inet.haw-hamburg.de/wp-content/uploads/2020/12/mhlsd-dsivi-20.pdf - Demo: A Security Infrastructure for VehicularInformation Using SDN, Intrusion Detection, and aDefense Center in the Cloud  *I like this, ANDREW LOOK HERE, PLEASE* https://www.hindawi.com/journals/tswj/2014/712826/ - Big Data: Survey, Technologies, Opportunities, and Challenges  *Put it as a nice sentence, we can't actually use it* https://www.sciencedirect.com/science/article/pii/S0165027009001575 - Large-scale electrophysiology: Acquisition, compression, encryption, and storage of big data *Even though it is electrophysiology, not a biggy to get some ideas from there*
-https://www.mdpi.com/2073-8994/11/2/293/htm - A Secure and Efficient Lightweight Symmetric Encryption Scheme for Transfer of Text Files between Embedded IoT Devices
+https://www.mdpi.com/2073-8994/11/2/293/htm - A Secure and Efficient Lightweight Symmetric Encryption Scheme for Transfer of Text Files between Embedded IoT Devices *Only can be used for logs + if code exists*

 ANDREW START HERE = NONE OF THESE PAPERS ARE USEFUL FOR THE THESIS, perhaps you can add in background section some of the papers with explanatory notes about vehicle telematics